 The answer is simple.

-ESG is an unquestionable religion, a manmade concoction of make-believe, uncorrelated to the reality of nature that easily disproves the thesis of ESG.
+ESG is an unquestionable religion, a manmade concoction of make-believe, uncorrelated to the reality of nature that quickly disproves the thesis of ESG.
 And any religion, theology or otherwise, puts to sleep the reason of its disciples.

-When you study the evolution of our cosmos and our planet, you, too, would realize sustainability as the principle lynchpin of ESG is nonexistent anywhere in the universe.
+When you study the evolution of our cosmos and planet, you, too, would realize sustainability as the principle lynchpin of ESG is nonexistent anywhere in the universe.
 It thus will induce an anthropogenic cascade of long, with placebos of short stultifying the evolutionary excellence of human adaptability to nature.